Ashik045/Ashik045/README.md

 **_Hi, I’m Ashikur Islam._**

-**_I’m a A self-motivated MERN stack developer.
+**_I’m a self-motivated MERN stack developer.
 Being a fast learner, I am always looking to learn new technologies and constantly trying to keep up with new trends.
 I bring ideas to life with excellent design & coding skills.
 I have the positive attitude and expertise to assist you with any project, regardless of how small or large it might be.._**

 Portfolio: https://ashikur.vercel.app/